skellis46/slipbox/improvisation and the threshold of the self.md

 The improvisation continues to deepen but changes to being an experience without a conductor or organiser.
 There is no labelling and although awareness remains it is not _mine_ in the usual way.
 My sensitivity to time and space disappears as if those dimensions cease.
 The body does not vanish; the bounded, skin-contained, self-owned body vanishes.
 What appears instead is less like being _out of body_ or disembodied, and more like what I describe as 'all body'.
 'It doesn't sound right to me [...] if I were to say out of body.
 But actually, what it feels like, it's much more like [...] all body.
 It's like all there is' (Ellis, 19 May 2026).
 In this kind of dancing without an organiser, 'I don't think I'm aware of a body encased by skin.
 So, _all body_ means that the skin dissolves' (Ellis, 19 May 2026).

+> Starting with relaxation and silencing of the layers of inner narrative related to autobiographical-relational-social self, it progresses to the cessation of processes specifying phenomenal core self, such as agency, body-ownership, and spatio-temporal located-ness, then to the basic interoceptive sense of body presence (Farb et al., 2007; Siderits et al., 2013; Dahl et al., 2015; Dor-Ziderman et al., 2016; Metzinger, 2020).
+However, such temporary quieting down in and of itself may not yet be cessation of the constructed self as the implicit categorizations that reify the self and objects may be still operating in the unconscious substrate (Germano and Waldron, 2006).
+Thus, selflessness can be understood in a more refined way as not merely inner silence but as a more fundamental transformation of the nature of cognition in which cognitive processes switch from the exclusive reliance on conceptually constructed dualistic subject-object structures to a more direct unconstructed way of cognizing via NDA itself.
+(Zoran Josipovic, Nondual Awareness and Minimal Phenomenal Experience)

 Crucially, there is no clear memory from within this experience when the organiser disappears and I know it only through the return to deep sensory dancing.
 In the second interview with Rosemary, I describe this return as a change in which 'It feels like the _I_ disassembles.
 And then gets reconstituted' (Ellis, 19 May 2026).

 This reconstitution is not located in a single body part.
 Rather, ordinary embodied experience reappears as distributed sensation: